sveltejs/kit/documentation/docs/10-getting-started/10-introduction.md

 ## Before we begin

-> If you're new to SvelteKit, try the [interactive tutorial](https://learn.svelte.dev/tutorial/introducing-sveltekit).
+> If you're new to Svelte or SvelteKit we recommend checking out the (experimental!) [interactive tutorial](https://learn.svelte.dev).
 >
 > If you get stuck, reach out for help in the [Discord chatroom](https://svelte.dev/chat).
->
-> See the [migration guides](/docs/migrating) for help upgrading from Sapper.

 ## What is SvelteKit?

-SvelteKit is a framework for building extremely high-performance web apps.
+SvelteKit is a framework for rapid development of robust, performant web applications.

 Building an app with all the modern best practices is fiendishly complicated.
 Those practices include [build optimizations](https://vitejs.dev/guide/features.html#build-optimizations), so that you load only the minimal required code; [offline support](/docs/service-workers); [preloading](/docs/link-options#data-sveltekit-preload-data) pages before the user initiates navigation; and [configurable rendering](/docs/page-options) that allows you to render your app [on the server](/docs/glossary#ssr) or [in the browser](/docs/glossary#csr-and-spa) at runtime or [at build-time](/docs/glossary#prerendering).
 SvelteKit does all the boring stuff for you so that you can get on with the creative part.